-Proving liability in an auto accident case can be tricky, but the car accident lawyers at Pittman Roberts & Welsh, PLLC have the knowledge and experience to expertly advocate for clients.
-We represent victims of accidents caused by another driver’s negligence in Jackson, Mississippi and the surrounding areas.
+Proving liability in an auto accident case can be tricky, but our team of Jackson car accident lawyers at Pittman Roberts & Welsh, PLLC have the knowledge and experience to expertly advocate for clients.
+We represent victims of accidents caused by another driver’s negligence in Mississippi.
 If you were injured through the fault of another motorist, we know how to gather the evidence needed to support your claim and win you maximum compensation.

 Can Dashcam Video Footage Be Used as Evidence in a Car Accident Claim?